jwp/git-select/README.md

-## Extract Resources from Specific Branches in git Repositories
+## Extract Specific Resources from git Repositories

 A Python script implementing a prototype shorthand for sparse checkouts.
 This has only been subject to brief manual testing with Python 3.11.